petripaavola/Get-IntuneManagementExtensionDiagnostics/README.md

 *  WinGetApp install may be detected falsepositive wrong.
 There is WinGet App install fail and empty App name and UserName in Timeline view.
    *  Status: working on this issue
 *  Win32App Uninstall is shown as Install at least in Supercedende case
+   *  Verified that intent is not gathered right in Win32App install/uninstall
    *  Status: working on this issue